-Telepharmacy can be used wherever a patient — and your organization — can benefit from the expertise of a pharmacist.According to the latest Gallup poll, pharmacists remain among the most trusted professionals in the United States, even beyond the healthcare industry.
+Telepharmacy can be used wherever a patient — and your organization — can benefit from the expertise of a pharmacist.Year after year, pharmacists are ranked among the most trusted professionals in the United States, even beyond the healthcare industry.
 Living and working in retail settings in local communities, pharmacists are also the most approachable and accessible member of the healthcare team.
-Add in their expertise on prescription drugs, medication-related problems, patient education and medication therapy management, and it becomes evident that pharmacists are an essential piece of the patient-care puzzle.
+With their expertise on prescription drugs, medication-related side effects, and medication therapy management, it is evident that pharmacists are an essential piece of the patient-care puzzle.

-Unfortunately, it’s not physically possible for pharmacists to be everywhere at once.
+Unfortunately, it’s not always possible for a pharmacists to physically be present in underserved communities.
 That’s where telepharmacy comes into play.
 As a refresher, telepharmacy is defined as “the provision of pharmaceutical care through the use of telecommunications and information technologies to patients at a distance,” according to the NABP.

 How can we use telepharmacy to deliver better care in a variety of settings?
 Here are eight use cases or applications for telepharmacy, and how each benefits the patient.